api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

-Most of these steps require small additions to the existing MEV bot, but it is required to understand the mental model behind OEV and our [data-feeds](#/oev-searchers/in-depth/data-feeds/).
+Most of these steps require small additions to the existing MEV bot, but it is required to understand the mental model behind OEV and our [data feeds](/oev-searchers/in-depth/data-feeds/).
 Because of this, we recommend starting with an in-between solution we call
 [MEV with Signed APIs](/oev-searchers/in-depth/mev-with-signed-apis).